rtyler/brokenco.de/_posts/2018-10-09-happy-anniversary.md

 One year ago today, I watched the Sonoma county fires pour over Shiloh ridge towards the Fountaingrove neighborhood.
-I wrote about the experience, and subsequent evacuation in in "[Watching fire come down the mountain](/2017/10/09/fire-coming-down-the-mountain.html)".
+I wrote about the experience, and subsequent evacuation in "[Watching fire come down the mountain](/2017/10/09/fire-coming-down-the-mountain.html)".
 The response across Sonoma county to the fires was as monumental as the fires themselves, and for my part, I spent the next two weeks working with old and